tkoppop/desktop-planner-app/README.md

 As a user, I want to be able to sort my tasks based on urgency

-As a user, I want to see a todo list with the task I entered
+As a user, I want to be able to see what tasks I have scheduled in my todo-list

-As a user, I want my program to tell me when I tried to make an overlapping task
+As a user, I want to be able to have a quick way to access a Calendar.

 As a user, I want to be able to save my todo list